OFFICE OF FINANCIAL AID CLOSED TO WALK-INS AND IN-PERSON COUNSELING

 Due to the COVID-19 pandemic, all students on financial aid who will be living off-campus will receive an aid package that includes increased funding to assist with incremental off-campus rental costs and dining expenses.
 The Enhanced Off-Campus Cost of Attendance includes a Room and Meals cost estimate of $17,004.
 This is the Cost of Attendance that we use to determine your financial aid, it is not an exact refund amount.
 Additional information on College costs can be found here: https://financialaid.uchicago.edu/undergraduate/costs

-How does the move to remote learning impact undergraduate financial aid?
+How does the option to attend classes in-person or remotely impact undergraduate financial aid?

 We have taken comprehensive steps to ensure that all undergraduates who qualify for need-based financial aid continue to receive aid that meets their full need.
-As long as students maintain the same number of remote learning units/courses as originally planned, financial aid for tuition will not be impacted.
-All students on financial aid who are leaving on-campus housing due to the coronavirus will receive an aid package that includes funding to cover off-campus expenses, including rent.
-Students who are moving home and who are not paying rent will also receive this additional funding.
+As long as students maintain full-time enrollment, whether units/courses are taken remotely or in-person, financial aid for tuition will not be impacted.
+All students on financial aid who choose not to live in on-campus housing due to the coronavirus will receive an aid package based on off-campus expenses, including rent.
+Students who are moving home and who are not paying rent will also receive and aid package based on off-campus expenses.
+These housing expenses are part of the Cost of Attendance that we use to determine your financial aid; it is not an exact refund amount.
 This move was taken to ensure that all students receive the financial support they need during the transition to remote learning.
 Students who do not change their housing status, either by continuing to live off-campus or continuing to live on-campus, will receive the same aid as before.
 The University on-campus and off-campus budgets can be found here.

 My family's financial situation has changed due to the COVID-19 Pandemic.
 Can I appeal for additional financial aid?